 4444 by default.
 The default port can be changed via the field in the top right.

-To launch Needle, just open a console and type:
+Next, Needle needs to be launched on the host machine.
+To launch Needle, open a console and type:

 $ python needle.py__ _ _______ _______ ______ ______| \ | |______ |______ | \ | |______| \_| |______ |______ |_____/ |_____ |______Needle v1.0 [mwr.to/needle][MWR InfoSecurity (@MWRLabs) - Marco Lancini (@LanciniMarco)][needle] > helpCommands (type [help|?] <topic>):---------------------------------back exit info kill pull reload search shell show useexec_command help jobs load push resource set shell_local unset[needle] > show optionsName Current Value Required Description------------------------ ------------- -------- -----------AGENT_PORT 4444 yes Port on which the Needle Agent is listeningAPP no Bundle ID of the target application (e.g., com.example.app).
 Leave empty to launch wizardDEBUG False yes Enable debugging outputHIDE_SYSTEM_APPS False yes If set to True, only 3rd party apps will be shownIP 127.0.0.1 yes IP address of the testing device (set to localhost to use USB)OUTPUT_FOLDER /root/.needle/output yes Full path of the output folder, where to store the output of the modulesPASSWORD ******** yes SSH Password of the testing devicePORT 2222 yes Port of the SSH agent on the testing device (needs to be != 22 to use USB)PUB_KEY_AUTH True yes Use public key auth to authenticate to the device.
 Key must be present in the ssh-agent if a passphrase is usedSAVE_HISTORY True yes Persists command history across sessionsSKIP_OUTPUT_FOLDER_CHECK False no Skip the check that ensures the output folder does not already contain other files.
 It will automatically overwrite any fileUSERNAME root yes SSH Username of the testing deviceVERBOSE True yes Enable verbose output[needle] >